Singing lessons near me in Akron, OH

 Diaphragmatic Breathing

-Aubrey taught 25 days ago
+Aubrey taught about 2 months ago

 The student worked with the tutor on various singing techniques, including warm-ups, vocal exercises for articulation and timing, and practicing a specific song.
 They also engaged in cool-down exercises and discussed a future lesson plan focusing on comprehensive vocal development.